This is the comprehensive introduction to B2B SEO—so you might want to read this one over lunch. Here’s the executive summary:

 There are three general categories of SEO: on-page SEO, off-page SEO, and technical SEO.

-On-page SEO is everything that goes into making a certain page rank.
-This mostly deals with the content itself that you’re serving up—which is why some people call it “content SEO.”
-When you’re talking about keywords, user experience, titles and meta descriptions, you’re talking about on-page SEO.
+On-page SEO deals with the content itself that you’re serving up—which is why some people call it “content SEO.”
+When you’re talking about structured content, user experience, titles and meta descriptions, you’re talking about on-page SEO.

 Technical SEO is (generally) the behind-the-scenes stuff.
 It’s making sure your website is friendly to the technology that powers search.
 When you hear terms like “schema,” “AMP,” and “SSL,” you’re in technical SEO territory.